dictyBase/RNA-Export/README.md

 From these,

-* 486 from "Dictyostelium discoideum AX4 r28"
+* 486 from "Dictyostelium discoideum AX4 r28" (these are probably our annotations)
-* 3,485 from "Dictyostelium discoideum"
+* 3,485 from "Dictyostelium discoideum" (we don't know where these come from exactly)

-The dictybase blast tool offer different databases as an option.
-One of them is D. discoideum Non-coding sequences DNA, which should contains all the non-coding RNA.
+The dictybase BLAST tool offers different optional databases to search against.
+One of them is "D. discoideum Non-coding sequences DNA", which should contains all the non-coding RNA.
 This database contains 1159 sequences.

 Through SQL queries, we know that: